Hidden Tuscany

 details

-Note that there are steps to the bedrooms in the villa and that your activity level should allow you to walk for 2 - 4 miles per day including up and down steps, on uneven cobblestone streets and through vineyards and olive groves that are planted on hills and terraces.
+Your activity level should allow you to walk for 3 - 5 miles per day including up and down steps often without handrails, on uneven cobblestone streets and through vineyards and olive groves that are planted on hills and terraces.

 Request the guest registration document for all information including cost, payment terms, cancellation policy, etc.